 We sincerely apologize for the delay and issue or intrigue it caused.

 Our teacher teams will work today and tomorrow morning to put us back on our expected turnaround time for assignments.

 We thank you for your patience, and especially those that sent encouraging emails!

 We are experiencing issues related to our grading interfaces, site slowness, and site timeouts.
 All available staff is working on a resolution with our vendor, but, we have no ETA on a solution.

 The MTDA website will be down for maintenance Saturday, June 23rd from 8 am – noon.

 All grades, except for a handful of incomplete enrollments, are available now in GeniusSIS.
 Below is a link to the tutorials in the site facilitator handbooks on running grade reports on your students:

-If you have any questions, please contact the support desk!
+If you have any questions, please contact our support desk, email@example.com!

 Students in many MTDA original credit courses are required to take final exams in a proctored, secure exam environment.

-Rationale: Per the request of both MTDA teachers and participating school district administrators and teachers, MTDA will ask local districts to create a proctored environment for class finals should that be necessary for specific MTDA courses.
-You can see a list of exams that require proctoring starting December 4, 2017, on this page: PUBLIC Link.
+Rationale: Per the request of both MTDA teachers and participating school district administrators and teachers, MTDA will ask local districts to create a proctored environment for class finals should that be necessary in specific MTDA courses.
+You can see a list of exams that require proctoring starting April 13, 2018 on this page: PUBLIC Link.